Rear Hub Bearing Service

 Step 7: Drive side Bearing Install

 Flip the wheel over on the base (part 3/4) so that the drive side is down.
 You will set the drive side bearing first.
 Apply a thin layer of grease to the bearing and place the bearing into the non drive side of the hub shell.
-Place the Guide (part 2/4) into the non drive side of the hub, then place the bearing drift (Part 3/4) into that guide, on top of the bearing.

-You can now slide the axle into the bearing drift (arrow on the axle pointing up towards the non drive side.
+You can now slide the axle into the bearing drift (arrow on the axle pointing up towards the non drive side).
 Place the axle drift into the top of the axle.

 Keeping the axle and bearing centered, hammer the bearing past the non drive side bearing seat.
 The axle & bearing will loosen up once it is past the bearing seat and drop to the edge of the drive side bearing seat.